Pennsylvania Governor's Residence

-The Pennsylvania Governor's Residence is the official residence of the governor of Pennsylvania, in the Uptown neighborhood of Harrisburg, Pennsylvania.
+The Pennsylvania Governor's Residence is the official residence of the governor of Pennsylvania, located in the Uptown neighborhood of Harrisburg, Pennsylvania.

+Description and usage

 The neo-Georgian residence was built from 1966 to 1968 and designed by George M. Ewing, heading an architectural firm in Philadelphia.
-The mansion was previously only used for official functions and meetings, because then-Governor Tom Wolf commuted from his private residence in nearby Mount Wolf.

-Incumbent Governor Josh Shapiro and his family currently reside in the Governor's Residence.
+The mansion was only used for official functions and meetings during Governor Tom Wolf's administration because he commuted from his private residence in nearby Mount Wolf.
+Incumbent Governor Josh Shapiro and his family have resided in the Governor's Residence since 2023.

+The Pennsylvania Governor’s Residence is a 29,000 sqft home.
 The seven-bay brick front has a wide projecting pedimented central bay, in which a Palladian window perches on a pedimented doorway.
 The mansion is home to two Steinway grand pianos used for concerts and to entertain dinner guests.
-Every holiday season the house is opened for special tours.
+Every holiday season, the house is open for special tours.

-The mansion is located adjacent to the Susquehanna River and flooding has proven to be a significant hazard.
-Water intrusion in the basement area is a frequent issue and the mansion has been evacuated three times since its construction due to serious inundation.
-The first and most serious time was during Hurricane Agnes in 1972; then-Governor Milton Shapp and his wife Muriel evacuated for the weekend and returned by boat to inspect the flooded damage in a common photograph at the time.
+The mansion is adjacent to the Susquehanna River, and flooding has proven to be a significant hazard.
+Water intrusion in the basement area is a frequent issue, and the mansion has been evacuated three times since its construction due to serious inundation.
+The first and most serious time was during Hurricane Agnes in 1972; then-governor Milton Shapp and his wife, Muriel, evacuated for the weekend and returned by boat to inspect the flooded damage, shown in a common photograph at the time.
 The most recent was 2011 during Tropical Storm Lee.

 In 2021, following years of planning, a $1.9 million renovation began on the courtyard to restore more greenspace, amenities, and accessibility.

+2025 arson attack

+At approximately 2:00 a.m. on April 13, 2025, an arsonist set fire to the residence.
+Governor Josh Shapiro and his family were safely evacuated, however, the southern portion of the residence sustained significant damage.
+Later that day, Cody Allen Balmer, a 38-year-old former mechanic from nearby Penbrook, Pennsylvania, turned himself in and was charged with terrorism, attempted murder, aggravated arson, and aggravated assault.
+Balmer reported that he "harbor[ed] hatred" towards the governor and was planning to physically assault Governor Shapiro using a small sledgehammer had he encountered him.
+Following Balmer's arrest, his mother Christie Balmer told CBS News that her son has schizophrenia and bipolar disorder and claimed that he "went off his medication."
+The attack occurred on the first night of Passover, around 2 am, just hours after Shapiro and his family had partaken in a Passover Seder.
+Balmer told police that he used two Molotov cocktails to set the residence on fire.